machal/cssmine-content/css3-gradients.md

 currently not able to render these complicated gradients smoothly.
 As a result, the circle will be „pixelated“.

-Browser support
+Browser Support
 ---------------

-Radial gradients are not compatible with IE in version 8 and 9 and Opera Mini.
+Radial gradients are not compatible with IE in versions 8 and 9 and Opera Mini.
 Android Browser 2.3 is not able to render radial gradients at all and other browsers still have issues.
 See [caniuse.com/gradients](<http://caniuse.com/gradients>)